Fisk Farm Herbs

 I am thrilled you are here!

 It is my innermost hope, that my

 passion and love for growing,

 ~ Stacy Fisk

 The Herbary is the focus of our farm.
-We have over 50 varieties of medicinal and culinary herbs that we grow in a compact space.
+We have over 75 varieties of wellness and culinary herbs that we grow in a compact space.
 Therefore, we cater to the budding home herbalist, or as referred to in some circles, the kitchen witch.
 We grow seedlings and harvest rhizomes and roots for planting in your home garden.
 We also cut and sell fresh herbs when they are at their prime.
 Finally, we dry herbs, which are packaged in small 1 or 4 ounce bags for individual use.
 Bulk herbs are available upon request.